lovelejess/scribble/_posts/2018-04-14-angular-forms-template-driven.md

   * **Template-Driven**
     - angular infers the Form Object from the DOM
   * **Reactive**
-    - Form is created programmatically and syncrhonized with the DOM
+    - Form is created programmatically and synchronized with the DOM

 ## Template-Driven Approach